 WHAT IS A NOTARY?

-A notary public (or notary) is an internationally recognised justice of the peace.
+A notary public (or notary) is an experienced solicitor who acts like an internationally recognised justice of the peace.

-If the notary is not satisfied that the person signing understands the nature and effect of the document being signed, they will refuse their services.
+Services will be refused if the notary is not satisfied that the person signing understands the nature and effect of the document being signed.

 If a document is to be certified as a true copy of the original, the original MUST be made available.

 The fees associated with notarial services will vary depending on the services that are needed.
 To provide an accurate cost estimate, the documents to be notarised (along with any copies) may need to be seen first.

 If an apostille is also required on the document, DFAT will charge a fee for that service.